Prime Minister Key Visits Tonga, Meets with King

 HM King George Tupou V travelled to New Zealand in 2006 to attend the funeral of the Maori Queen, and her son’s coronation.Filed under Tongan Royals

-Tagged George Tupou V, New Zealand, Official Visit, Prime Minister Key.
+Tagged George Tupou V of Tonga, New Zealand, Official Visit, Prime Minister Key of New Zealand.